🇺🇸

 • Verbal reasoning - Understanding and analyzing language-based information.

-• Spatial ability – Visualizing and manipulating objects in space.
+• Visuospatial ability - Visualizing and manipulating objects and space.

 • Working memory - Holding and processing information in short-term memory.